Saboor-Hamedi/dev-snippet/notes/doc.md

 ## 1. Executive Summary

 **DevSnippet** is a desktop application designed to bridge the gap between a snippet manager and a technical notebook.
-Unlike traditional snippet tools that only store code blocks, DevSnippet provides a full Markdown editor environment ("Live Preview") capable of rendering diagrams, tables, and mathematical notation alongside code.
+Unlike traditional snippet tools that only store code blocks, DevSnippet provides a full Markdown editor environment ("Live Preview") powered by a **Zero-Latency Shadow DOM Engine**, capable of rendering diagrams, tables, and mathematical notation alongside code.

 It is built on a **Local-First** architecture: